dwarvesf/handbook/faq.md

 We also have the anonymous feedback form for those who're shy.
 Check the Woodland HQ message board.

+* My friend who I referred to the company has already completed her probation period and finished her first month with the company.
+Why have I not received my referral bonus?

+Our goal is to ensure that projects meet our quality standards.
+We may ask an engineer to join a project as a supporter at first, in order to learn the ropes under his or her mentor/lead.
+As soon as the engineer is ready to work on his or her own, we'll convert him or her into a full-time team member and begin charging clients for his or her billable hours.
+For more information, please check out [How We Hire](https://github.com/dwarvesf/handbook/blob/master/how-we-hire.md#referral).

 ---

 ## Do and don't